ZbiStr/communicator/doc/user_manual.md

 Hello <Username>!
 You have been successfully logged in!
-You can use the following commands: logout    to log out from the server help      to view this again exit      to exit the app
+You can use the following commands: logout          to log out from the server message all     to send message to all users help            to view this again exit            to exit the app
 ```

 Jeżeli nazwa będzie zajęta, pojawi się komunikat: